MakeSchool-Tutorials/Intro-Functions-No-Playground-Swift3/P03-Passing-Receiving-Data/content.md

 ## Calling functions with more than one parameter

 How do you think this function would be called?
-A reasonable guess is that `drawPolygon(3, 100)` would create a triangle with sides of length `100` but no, that won't work!
+A reasonable guess is that `drawPolygon(numberOfSides: 3, 100)` would create a triangle with sides of length `100` but no, that won't work!

-The correct (and only way) you can call the function above is with the format `drawPolygon(3, sideLength: 100)`.
+The correct (and only way) you can call the function above is with the format `drawPolygon(numberOfSides: 3, sideLength: 100)`.

 ## What???

-Some of you are now wondering why `drawPolygon(3, sideLength: 100)` works and `drawPolygon(numberOfSides: 3, sideLength: 100)` does not.
-By default, Swift requires a parameter label for each parameter after the first.
+Some of you are now wondering why `drawPolygon(numberOfSides: 3, sideLength: 100)` works and `drawPolygon(numberOfSides: 3, 100)` does not.
+By default, Swift requires a parameter label for each parameter.
 If you do not explicitly specify a parameter label, it assumes you want to use the parameter name as the label too.
 This means the generalized format of calling a function with multiple parameters is:

 ```
-functionName(parameterOneValue, parameterTwoName: parameterTwoValue)
+functionName(parameterOneName: parameterOneValue, parameterTwoName: parameterTwoValue)
 ```

 > [challenge]